-During October, Mercer Yield Curve spot rates decreased for all maturities between year 6 and year 21.
-Treasury Yield Curve spot rates increased across all maturities, resulting in the Average plan spread between the Mercer Yield Curve and the Treasury Curve decreasing by 4 basis points.
-The dispersion of individual bond yields around the Coupon Regression Curve slightly increased over the past month.
+During January, Mercer Yield Curve spot rates decreased for all maturities.
+Treasury Yield Curve spot rates also decreased across all maturities, but to a greater degree, resulting in an increase of 18 basis points in the Average plan spread between the Mercer Yield Curve and the Treasury Curve.
+The dispersion of individual bond yields around the Coupon Regression Curve increased over the past month.

 These changes are reflected in the Mercer Index Rates — discount rates for the four Mercer sample pension plans, as determined using the Mercer Yield Curve.
-For October, the Mercer Index Rates ranged from a decrease of 1 basis point for the Retiree plan to an increase of 1 basis point for the Average and Young plans.
+For January, the Mercer Index Rates ranged from a decrease of nine basis points for the Young plan to a decrease of 13 basis points for the Retiree plan.

 Because both accounting and funding requirements take a market-based view of pension liabilities, financial market movements and linkages become important considerations to plan sponsors as they evaluate their benefit, funding, and investment policies.
 These linkages and the large changes in both discount rates and asset values over the past few years underscore the need to understand — and manage — how a plan’s net surplus or deficit responds to changing economic conditions.

 The Mercer Pension Discount Index Rates ("Mercer Index Rates") are created monthly using the Mercer Pension Discount Yield Curve ("Mercer Yield Curve") and four sample retirement plan cash flows.